nourmahfel/Work_experience/README.md

 **Question:** What improvements are visible?

-**Question:** What are the potential consequences of skipping quality control and trimming in a diagnostic laboratory?
+**Question:** What are the potential consequences of skipping quality control in a diagnostic laboratory?

 Pay special attention to: